 CRDHA celebrates 25 years of self-regulation.

-A new Dental Hygienists Profession Regulation is proclaimed in force under ta new Health Professions Act (the Act).
-The Alberta Dental Hygienists Association (ADHA), a driving force for the new regulation, becomes the College of Registered Dental Hygienists of Alberta.
+A new Dental Hygienists Profession Regulation is proclaimed in force under the new Health Professions Act (the Act).
+The Alberta Dental Hygienists Association (ADHA), a driving force for this new regulation, becomes the College of Registered Dental Hygienists of Alberta.

 There are no requirements for supervision for dental hygienists in the Act or Regulation and Alberta dental hygienists are authorized to practice to the full extent of their education and competencies.
 Alberta dental hygienists have the distinction of having the broadest scope of practice and widest variety of practice setting options in North America.
 This increases opportunities for the provision of dental hygiene care to Albertans, and results in the first stand-alone dental hygiene practices opening in 2007.

 The ADHA supports the University of Alberta Dental Hygiene Program in its efforts to develop a degree program.
 Beginning September 2000, the University of Alberta offers a BSc with Dental Hygiene Specialization Degree, and a degree completion program (post Dental Hygiene Diploma) in addition to a Dental Hygiene Diploma.
 This is the first Canadian Dental Hygiene Program to offer students a seamless progression from diploma to baccalaureate degree.

 The ADHA delivers the first administration of local anaesthetic by injection program for Alberta dental hygienists.
 Administration of local anaesthetic is added to the University of Alberta Dental Hygiene Program curriculum.

 The Dental Disciplines Act is proclaimed in force, granting self-regulation to Alberta dental hygienists.
 Alberta is the second province, after Quebec, to grant self-regulation to the profession.